 - The ICF has helpfully revamped their website so that all the information about the CKA is now on this one page.
 You’ll also find sample questions on this page.

 Material and Knowledge that the ICF will test around:

 - About the ICF and its Mission, Values and Definition of Coaching

-- Core Competencies & Core Competencies Comparison Table
+- Core Competencies & Core Competencies Levels Table*

 - Code of Ethics and Standards

-I found the core competencies, the comparison table and the code of ethics to be particularly helpful in reviewing for the materials covered by the test.
+I found the core competencies, the core competencies levels table, and the code of ethics to be particularly helpful in reviewing the materials covered by the test.

 You can print out these resources and have them handy while taking the exam.

 *Note: The ICF updated its competency model in November 2019.
 Scroll down the ICF Core Competencies page for this information.